conda/conda/docs/source/user-guide/getting-started.rst

 For packages that are not available using ``conda install``, look on Anaconda.org, a package management service for both public and private package repositories.
-Like Anaconda and Miniconda, Anaconda.org is a Continuum Analytics product.
+Like Anaconda and Miniconda, Anaconda.org is an Anaconda product.

 TIP: You are not required to register with Anaconda.org to download files.